Surafend massacre: Background

-The massacre
+Massacre

-On the night of 9–10 December 1918, a New Zealand soldier, 65779 Trooper Leslie Lowry, was woken around midnight when his kitbag, which he was using as a pillow, was stolen from his tent.
+On the night of 9 December 1918, a New Zealand soldier, Trooper Leslie Lowry, was woken around midnight when his kitbag, which he was using as a pillow, was stolen from his tent.
 Lowry pursued the thief outside of the camp, where he was apparently shot.
 Lowry was found by Corporal C.H.
 Carr, who had heard the sound of a struggle and a cry for help, lying in the sand about 40 metres from the tent lines, bleeding from a bullet wound to the chest.
 He died just as a doctor arrived at approximately 1:30 a.m. on Tuesday 10 December, having said nothing.
 The camp was roused, and a group of New Zealand soldiers followed the footprints of the thief, which ended about a hundred yards before the village of Surafend.

 Soldiers set up a cordon around the village, and ordered the sheikhs of the village to surrender the murderer, but they denied any knowledge of the incident or its perpetrator.
 The death was brought to the attention of the staff of the division the following day, and a court of inquiry was conducted at first light by Major Magnus Johnson.
 Plaster casts of the footprints were taken, and the bullet that killed Lowry was determined to have been fired by a Colt .45 pistol, which was not on general issue to NZMR troops, but was common amongst Turkish and Arab forces.
 By nightfall there had been no response on what action, if any, should be taken.
 According to the police report, there was no evidence linking anyone from the village to the murder.
 The report states:

 At 0930 on the 10th December 1918 the Police commenced to search the Village and found no trace whatsoever of the culprit, or even any other individual suspected of the crime.
 The only material clue was that of a Native Cap (similar to headgear worn by Bedouins) which was picked up by a mate of the deceased, and handed to me by Captain Cobb.
 This was found on the scene where the Soldier was shot and killed.

 The following day, the men of the New Zealand Mounted Rifles prepared for what was to take place that night.
-Early in the evening, around two hundred soldiers entered the village, expelling the women and children.
+Early in the evening, around two hundred soldiers entered the village, expelling some of the women and children, while others remained.
 Armed with heavy sticks and bayonets, the soldiers then set upon the remaining villagers whilst also burning the houses.
-Somewhere upwards of about 40 people may have been killed in the attack on Surafend and the outlying Bedouin camp.
+Somewhere between 40 and 137 people were killed in the attack on Surafend and the outlying Bedouin camp.
 The casualty figures depend upon the testimony from the reporting authority.
-There is no certain figure and one account puts the figure at more than 100.
+There is no certain figure and while many suggest around 40 the only account that claims to have counted the bodies is a letter from A.S.
+Mulhal which has the death/body count at 137.
 There were also unknown numbers of injured villagers who were tended to by the field ambulance units.